Setting Up Your Zap

 Generate Sample Data

 You need to generate sample data that Zapier will use to pull variables from your flow.
-To do this, either use the simulator in your flow or send out a real flow run.
-You must do this in order for Zapier to pull in data.
+To do this, either use the simulator in your flow's editor or send out a real flow run.
+Note that the simulator will generate data for an empty contact, so some data like Name will be empty.
+You must do this step in order for Zapier to pull in data.

 Choose an Action Step